 The ETSU Psychiatry Residency Program seeks to educate well-trained psychiatrists capable of working in academic, state, federal, private and rural sectors or choosing to pursue further sub-specialty training.

-Our residents have a wealth of training sites including the VA Medical Center, Student Counseling Center, Student Health Center, private practice clinics, outpatient and inpatient Child Psychiatry rotations, as well as several different inpatient psychiatric units.
-Additional training opportunities include ECT, Transcranial Magnetic Stimulation, tele-psychiatry, and research as well as elective opportunities in sleep medicine, group therapy and pain medicine.
+Our residents have a wealth of training sites including the VA Medical Center, Student Counseling Center, Student Health Center, University Outpatient clinics, inpatient Child Psychiatry rotations, as well as several different inpatient psychiatric units.
+Additional training opportunities include ECT, Transcranial Magnetic Stimulation, and tele-psychiatry as well as elective opportunities in sleep medicine, group therapy, and pain medicine.

-Extended experience in psychotherapy includes supervision from psychiatrists and psychologists that encompasses didactics and practice of Cognitive Behavioral, Supportive, Psychodynamic therapies utilizing videotaped sessions of residents for individual and peer learning.
-Didactics include a focus on DSM-5, Interviewing Skills, Psychopharmacology, Psychotherapies,Child Psychiatry, Adult Psychopathology, Quality Improvement, Board Review, Forensic and Transition to Practice.
-This is further enhanced by resident presentations at monthly Chair Rounds, Case Conferences, as well as attendance at weekly Grand Rounds.
+Extended experience in psychotherapy includes supervision from psychiatrists and psychologists that encompasses didactics and practice of Cognitive Behavioral, Supportive, Psychodynamic therapies utilizing videotaped, or directly viewied, or discussed sessions of residents for individual and peer learning.
+Didactics include a focus on DSM-5, Interviewing Skills, Psychopharmacology, Psychotherapies,Child Psychiatry, Adult Psychopathology, Quality Improvement, Board Review, Forensics and Transition to Practice.
+This is further enhanced by resident presentations at monthly Chair Rounds, Case Conferences, as well as attendance at biweekly Grand Rounds.
 Residents are assigned a faculty mentor who can assist them with anything from systems issues to exploring elective interests or future work opportunities.
 The annual Education Day brings together faculty and residents to problem solve or identify ways to further enhance the program.

 We seek to develop a cohesive, supportive environment where residents reach their individual goals with various diverse experiences.
 While we pride ourselves on our comprehensive training environment and the diversity of scenery provided on campus, we also realize that not all of your time will be in the hospital/clinic setting.
 Johnson City is home to mountains, rivers, forests, and caves, which provide a beautiful backdrop for a university town that offers a multitude of activities for all four seasons.
 If you do plan on staying locally after completion of your training (and we hope you do), there are numerous opportunities for employment in the various federal, state, or private sectors..